mspielberg/factorio-railloader/README.md

 position the loader correctly.

 The loader locks in the first item it sees of a supported type.
 If you want to change what item a loader is handling, mine and rebuild it.
+Note that if the mod options are changed to allow loaders to handle any type of item, the locking behavior is also disabled.

 Loaders are circuit-connectable chest entities, ready for use with Logistic Train Network.

 ## What items are supported?